IhorBatin/FactsAboutChuckNorris/README.md

 # FactsAboutChuckNorris

-Personal fun project for learnng new API`s and playng with new android features.
+Personal fun project for learning new API`s and trying out new android features.